 Phở (properly pronounced fuh – rhymes with duh) is the food most associated with Vietnam.
 On Tully Road in San Jose, CA (the heart of Little Vietnam) there are literally hundreds of pho restaurants to choose from, ranging from occasionally sublime to sometimes horrifying.

-Another similarity that pot au feu shares with pho is the fact that ginger and onions are also roasted in an open flame before they are added to flavor the broth.
+Another similarity that pot au feu shares with this recipe is the fact that ginger and onions are also roasted in an open flame before they are added to flavor the broth.

 So – regardless of origin, please enjoy my version of this delicious Vietnamese dish.
 Note that my recipe uses one highly unorthodox ingredient.